Android-for-Python/Android-for-Python-Users/README.md

 The location of an app's private storage is given by for example `app_storage_path()` imported as `from android.storage import app_storage_path`

 The install directory './' is also private storage, but files do not persist between installs and updates.
 Only use this directory for reading data files packaged in the apk.
+Files saved to './' do persist between installs.

 Do not confuse private with secure, on older Android versions it is possible for other apps to read private storage.
 In this case internal storage is more secure than external storage.